Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 - Add the remaining half ounce of butter to a small, non-stick frying pan.
 Gently melt.
-Peel the garlic clove and grate it in to the melting butter.
+Peel the garlic clove and grate it into the melting butter.
 Add the beans, season with sea salt and plenty of freshly ground black pepper and cook for three or four minutes, turning the beans frequently with a spatula.

 - Carefully plate the whiting pie with a slotted spoon and add the beans alongside.
-The sweetcorn should be spooned on last of all before the remaining dill is used as a final garnish prior to service.
+The sweetcorn should be spooned on the last of all before the remaining dill is used as a final garnish prior to service.

 Pan Fried Fillet of Whiting in Breadcrumbs With Real Chips

-Fish and chips is probably one of the most popular ways in which whiting is served in the home.
+Fish and chips are probably one of the most popular ways in which whiting is served in the home.
 Although cod or haddock are far more commonly used when preparing fish and chips, whiting is perfect for the purpose.
 Rather than deep frying the whiting in batter, however, it has here been shallow fried in breadcrumbs.

-Ingredients per Serving
+Ingredients Per Serving

 - 1 fresh whiting fillet

 - Salt and pepper